agent, the task can create a subagent thread with its own prompt, model, context policy, tool policy, result contract, and review policy.

 task/completed, task/failed, task/cancelled | Task terminal updates. |

-task/detached, task/rescheduled, task/paused, task/resumed | Manual lifecycle changes. |
+task/detached, task/updated, task/rescheduled, task/paused, task/resumed | Manual lifecycle and editable task contract changes. |

 task/tree/changed | Parent/child structure, dependencies, or child thread linkage changed. |